CrowdHailer/eyg-lang/NOTES.md

 - Call All Code program, not code it's made up of a tree. ended up being source.
 What does unison call it all
 - Call parts of it routines. they are named functions that are returened callable as `bin foo args`
-- PolyType could like in a type.gleam file and be used under t alias t.Generalised(t.Binary)
+- PolyType could like in a type.gleam file and be used under t alias t.Generalised(t.Str)
 - write up argument for identity function https://dev.to/rekreanto/why-it-is-impossible-to-write-an-identity-function-in-javascript-and-how-to-do-it-anyway-2j51#section-1

       All less important that a cool spreadsheety program